radical-cybertools/radical.entk/docs/examples/poe.rst

    `Figure 1: Pipeline of Ensembles`

-We encourage you to take a look at the Ensemble of Pipelines example on the next page and compare with the above pattern.
+We encourage you to take a look at the Ensemble of Pipelines example on the next page and compare it with the above pattern.

 .. note:: The reader is assumed to be familiar with the :ref:`PST Model <app_model>` and to have read through the :ref:`introduction` of Ensemble Toolkit.